 Speed Sources-specify the sensor used for wind numbers and fuel economy.
 Select Wind or Fuel Economy to toggle between water (from a water-speed sensor) and GPS (from the calculated GPS speed).

-Auto Guidance-set the automatic guidance parameters:
+Auto Guidance-set the Auto Guidance parameters: